rcherny/wf-hacks/readme.md

 Stylish is a browser extension that applies user styles to Web pages.
 A lot of features and functionality can be brought to Workflowy by the simple application of some custom CSS.

+### CSS Sources for Some of the CSS Hacks.

 There's a growing collection of styles on this site.

-### CSS Sources for Some of the CSS Hacks.

-Collection of CSS experiments and themes stolen from https://userstyles.org.
+Collection of CSS experiments and themes "stolen" from https://userstyles.org.

 Ported here, some originals, and hoping to consolidate user / hackers ... works in progress too.
 Found in the [stylish-hacks folder](https://github.com/rcherny/wf-hacks/tree/master/stylish-hacks).

+> If any original authors of these styles has concerns about their hard work being here without "credit" or at all, please don't hesitate to contact me.
+I am modifying these for my own personal use for learning purposes and to make using Workflowy even more fun than it already is.

 ## Bookmarklets